NIFTy-PPL/JAXbind/paper/paper.md

 However, connecting code to JAX requires knowledge of the internals of JAX and its C++ backend.

 In this paper, we present `jax_op`, a package for bridging any function to JAX without in-depth knowledge of JAX's transformation system.
-The interface is accessible from Python with no C++ necessary.
+The interface is accessible from Python without requiring any development in C++.
 The package is able to register any function, its partial derivatives and their transpose functions as a JAX native call, a so-called primitive.
 Derivatives, compilation rules, and batching rules are automatically registered with JAX.